Calsolstrategy/energy-model/README.md

   Current Terms: Fall 2016, Spring 2017

-  Contributors: Matthew Turney, Jason Lum, Andrew Kim, Neha Kunjal, Sarah Sun, Elaine Chien
+  Contributors: Matthew Turney, Neha Kunjal, Sarah Sun, Elaine Chien, Jason Lum, Andrew Kim

 This project mainly focuses on accurately predicting and modeling the energy state of the solar car when driving.